Tai Chi and Qigong for Stress and Chronic Pain Relief

 Note: the intention to obtain instructor certification is not a requisite for attendance - the camp is for all persons interested in learning the essential foundation of Dr. Yang's EBQT for Sleep and Anxiety curriculum.

-Enrollment will begin in January 2019 and links will be provided for registration for each camp but you may apply for acceptance here.
+Enrollment will begin in January 2019 and links will be provided for registration for each camp.

 Logistics / Cost / Admission / Deadlines